pumpbrosapp/pump-bros/TERMS_OF_SERVICE.md

 ## 10. Third-party services

-Pump Bros depends on third-party services including Supabase, Apple, Google, Sentry, and Expo's push-notification infrastructure.
+Pump Bros depends on third-party services including Supabase, Apple, Sentry, and Expo's push-notification infrastructure.

 Your use of third-party authentication or platform services may also be subject to those providers' terms and privacy policies.